Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Energized**: Whenever you move you gain a stack of energized for every feet you move and whenever you attack you gain five stacks of energized, up to a maximum of 80.

-**Boltt**: When you are at 80 stacks of energized, your next attack with _Stormrazor_ has +1 crit chance, deals 1d8 lightning damage after the weapons initial damage and grants you agility and 30 feet movement speed until the end of your turn.
+**Bolt**: When you are at 80 stacks of energized, your next attack with _Stormrazor_ has +1 crit chance, deals 2d8 lightning damage after the weapons initial damage and grants you agility and 20 feet movement speed until the end of your turn.

-_You gain +1 to attack and damage rolls using this weapon_
+_You gain +2 to attack and damage rolls using this weapon_

 ---